NyneDZN/NeptuneOS/docs/acknowledgements.md

 ## AtlasOS

-**Main Inspiration:**
-My main inspiration for NeptuneOS began with AtlasOS.
-They have been a big standpoint for Neptune, and without them we wouldn't be here.

 **Innovative Configuration Methods:**
 The AtlasOS developers provide numerous convenient and ingenious ways to configure the operating system, such as he3als, with his online-sxs script.